 Capital assets are not capitalized in the governmental fund but, instead, are charged as current expenditures when purchased.
-The Government-wide financial statements (i.e., the statement of net position and the statement of changes in net position) of the City includes the capital assets and related depreciation, if any, of the Project in which ownership of the capital asset will remain with the City (i.e., infrastructure, or municipal building).
-All other construction will be expensed in both the government-wide financial statements and the governmental fund as the City nor Project will retain the right of ownership.
+The Government-wide financial statements (i.e., the statement of net position and the statement of activities) of the City includes the capital assets and related depreciation, if any, of the Project in which ownership of the capital asset will remain with the City (i.e. infrastructure, or municipal building).
+All other construction will be expensed in both the government-wide financial statements and the governmental funds as the City nor Project will retain the right of ownership.